temperancee/temperancee_hugo/content/projects/robot_arm/index.md

 - Similarly, figuring out a more logical way to manage projects - when should I make a new file vs just a new body?
 More importantly, the robot is very unstable.
 This was my first CAD design where knowledge of mechanical design techniques (which I possess very little of) played an important role.
 - The shoulder joint was designed to just slot into the base, this means there is a lot of wiggle, so the positions taken by the model are often off by a couple of millimetres.
 - The claw placement currently does not follow the Denavitt-Hartenberg convention.
 This was not a problem, until I implemented inverse kinematics.
 What it means in practice is that the claw position is always slightly off from the desired position.
+For this reason, there aren't any videos of the robot actually picking anything up in this article.

 {{< pair_figure path=robot_arm_cad_model.png path2=robot_arm_cad_model_alt_pos.png width=400 alt="CAD model of the robot arm" alt2="CAD model of the robot in a different position" >}}